webplatform/docs/guides/html_lists/index.md

   <li>Place ingredients in a baking dish</li>
 </ol>

-<p class="note">Before you place the ingredients in the baking dish, preheat the oven to 180 degrees centigrade/350 degrees fahrenheit in readiness for the next step</p>
+<p>Before you place the ingredients in the baking dish, preheat the oven to 180 degrees centigrade/350 degrees fahrenheit in readiness for the next step</p>

 <ol start="4">
   <li>Bake in oven for an hour</li>